holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 * `verify_signature<I>(AgentPubKey, Signature, I) -> ExternResult<bool> where I: Serialize`: (see HDI)

-* `x_salsa20_poly1305_shared_secret_create_random(Option<XSalsa20Poly1305KeyRef>) -> ExternResult<XSalsa20Poly1305KeyRef>`: Generate a secure random shared secret suitable for encrypting and decrypting messages using NaCl's [secretbox](https://nacl.cr.yp.to/secretbox.html) encryption algorithm, and store it in the key-management system.
+* `x_salsa20_poly1305_shared_secret_create_random(Option<XSalsa20Poly1305KeyRef>) -> ExternResult<XSalsa20Poly1305KeyRef>`: Generate a secure random shared secret suitable for encrypting and decrypting messages using NaCl's secretbox[^secretbox] encryption algorithm, and store it in the key-management system.
 An optional key reference ID may be given; if this ID already exists in the key-management system, an error will be returned.
 If no ID is given, one will be generated and returned.
 The key reference is defined as:

     ```rust
     struct XSalsa20Poly1305KeyRef(u8);